jrdorn/jrdorn.github.io/README.md

 ## Status

 This project is currently under development.
+Future additions include a contact form, blog posts, and fading SVG links.

 ## Features